2020 Summer Camp Season News

-Note: Please confirm camp dates prior to scheduling travel.
+Note: Please confirm camp status and dates prior to scheduling travel.

 To register for camp, please click the camp name from the list below or contact the camp to receive the application form.
-Christian Record Services for the Blind will sponsor one camp per camper per summer.
+Christian Record Services for the Blind will sponsor one camp per camper per camp season.
 If a camper wishes to attend additional camps, it will be at their own expense and pending space availability at the additional camps.
 Transportation is the responsibility of the camper and/or the camper's family.
-When applying for camp, ask the camp coordinator for suggestions for travel to and from camp.
+When applying for camp, ask the camp coordinator for suggestions on the best ways to travel to and from camp.

 Notice of Possible Changes

-Christian Record Services, Inc. plans far in advance for National Camps for the Blind.
+Christian Record plans far in advance for Blind Camp.
 However, it may become necessary to reschedule, relocate, or cancel a specific camp in any of the following situations:

 - Natural or manmade disaster